yanyao/newton-roles/os_neutron/doc/source/configure-network-services.rst

   Provides a means for advertising self-service (private) network prefixes to physical network devices that support BGP.

+SR-IOV Support
+  Provides the ability to provision virtual or physical functions to guest instances using SR-IOV and PCI passthrough.
+(Requires compatible NICs)

 Firewall service (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~